-- 5.1 As soon as a decision has been taken to suspend recruitment to a course, the Director of the Academic Department shall prepare an action plan, covering - Communication plan for applicants (in collaboration with Admissions) - Reassurance of enrolled students (in collaboration with Brand Communications and Quality Assurance & Enhancement) - Consultation with affected staff (in collaboration with HR) - Review of online publicity and other materials (in collaboration with Brand Communications and Quality Assurance & Enhancement) - 5.2 The action plan shall consider how best to co-ordinate communications to ensure that applicants, students and staff are informed in a timely manner and an appropriate sequence.

-- 5.3 It shall be made clear whether the suspension is for one or more academic sessions. - 5.4 It shall be made clear whether the objective is to suspend requirement whilst reassessing or re-writing the course or whether the intention is to proceed to cessation. - 5.5 On notification of the suspension of recruitment, the Admissions Office will make applicants to the course aware of the situation and advise them that the course is being withdrawn. - 5.6 Particular care will be taken with anyone holding offers (e.g. deferrals from the previous cycle).
-Wherever possible, they will be assisted to find an alternative course, either within the University or elsewhere. - 5.7 For undergraduate courses, UCAS will also be informed in writing by the Admissions Office. - 5.8 Wherever possible, decisions to suspend recruitment shall be made at the beginning of, or early, in the recruitment cycle to enable potential applicants to make alternative plans.
+- 6.1.
+As soon as a decision has been taken to suspend recruitment to a course, the Faculty Dean must prepare an action plan which comprises the suspension rationale form and a suitably detailed exit strategy (with appropriate reference to the Student Protection Plan as required). - 6.2.
+The overall action plan shall therefore consider how best to co-ordinate communications to ensure that applicants, students and staff are informed in a timely manner and an appropriate sequence. - 6.3.
+It shall be made clear whether the suspension is for one or more academic sessions. - 6.4.
+It shall be made clear whether the objective is to suspend requirement whilst reassessing or re-writing the course or whether the intention is to proceed to cessation. - 6.5.
+On notification of the suspension of recruitment, Applicant Services colleagues will make applicants to the course aware of the situation and advise them that the course is being withdrawn. - 6.6.
+Particular care will be taken with anyone holding offers (e.g. deferrals from the previous cycle).
+Wherever possible, they will be assisted to find an alternative course, either within the University or elsewhere. - 6.7.
+For undergraduate courses, UCAS will also be informed in writing by Applicant Services colleagues. - 6.8.
+Wherever possible, decisions to suspend recruitment shall be made at the beginning of, or early, in the recruitment cycle to enable potential applicants to make alternative plans.

-6 Teach-out and cessation
+7. Teach-out and cessation

-- 6.1 The Director of the Academic Department is responsible for preparing and implementing the exit strategy. - 6.3 The exit strategy must: - Ensure that the student experience is secured; - Ensure that the quality and standard of award maintained for the remaining cohorts - Take into account intermitting students and those requiring late or re-assessment - Indicate a clear and appropriate timescale of cessation of the course and cohort completion - Be discussed with Students' Union representatives and with all affected student cohorts - Be communicated to academic and administrative staff and their representatives - There is an expectation that the exit strategy will enable students currently registered on the course to continue and complete their studies.
+- 7.1.
+In all cases the Faculty Dean is responsible for preparing and implementing the exit strategy. - 7.2.
+The exit strategy must: - Ensure that the student experience is secured and refer closely to the Student Protection Plan throughout - Ensure that the quality and standard of award maintained for the remaining cohorts - Take into account intermitting students and those requiring late or re-assessment - Indicate a clear and appropriate timescale of cessation of the course and cohort completion - Be discussed with Students' Union representatives and with all affected student cohorts - Be communicated to academic and administrative staff and their representatives - 7.3.
+There is an expectation that the exit strategy will enable students currently registered on the course to continue and complete their studies.
 On occasion, and with the agreement of the enrolled students, it may be possible to provide transfer to an alternative completion course or route.
 In such cases, the rationale must be fully articulated, together with a mapping of course learning outcomes to the proposed alternative course or route, to ensure that standards are maintained and that students are not disadvantaged.
 Where neither of the above arrangements is available, the University will record the amount of credit the student has achieved and advise on any options that may be available for transfer to another institution.
-Exceptionally, where teaching cannot be completed or where none of the proposed options are acceptable to the student, the University may refund all or part of paid fees (as outlined in the University's Fees Policy).

-- 6.5 The Director of the Academic Department is responsible for informing students on the course in writing of the decision and advised of the timescale.
-This includes those students intermitting from the course. - 6.6 The Director will liaise with and be supported by professional services departments and service providers as necessary to ensure that the interests of current students are prioritised, and that the exit strategy is appropriately planned and realised to protect the student experience until all cohorts have completed their studies.
+Exceptionally, where teaching cannot be completed or where none of the proposed options are acceptable to the student, the University may refund all or part of paid fees (as outlined in the University's Fees Policy). - 7.4.
+The Faculty Dean is responsible for informing both staff and students on the impacted course in writing of the decision and advised of the timescale.
+This includes those students intermitting from the course. - 7.5.
+The Faculty Dean will liaise with and be supported by professional services departments and other relevant service providers as necessary to ensure that the interests of current students are prioritised, and that the exit strategy is appropriately planned and on file (for audit purposes and regulatory compliance) and realised to protect the student experience until all cohorts have completed their studies.